FindMySchool LogoFindMySchool

 At drop-off, this is the kind of small primary where routines matter and relationships do a lot of the heavy lifting.
 Bledlow Ridge School serves a village catchment near High Wycombe and runs as a one-form entry setting, with seven classes in total across Reception to Year 6.

-Results are a clear strength.
-In 2024, 79% of pupils met the expected standard in reading, writing and mathematics combined, and the school’s scaled scores in reading and maths both sit well above typical national benchmarks.
+Results remain a strength, but the current data is more measured than the previous review suggested.
+In the 2025 dataset, 70% of pupils met the expected standard in reading, writing and mathematics combined, and the school’s scaled scores in reading and maths are 107 and 106 respectively.

 Parents should also know this is a popular option.
 For Reception entry, the school offered 27 places and received 78 applications in the latest published admissions demand snapshot, so families should assume competition for places will remain a factor year to year.